AdobeDocs/commerce-admin.en/help/stores-purchase/transactions.md

 ### Child transactions

 Child transactions are displayed in the grid after creating invoices for [orders](orders.md).
-This allows you to track transaction history, following a transaction hierarchy.
+This format allows you to track transaction history, following a transaction hierarchy.

 ### [!UICONTROL Transaction Details]